m-Contiguity Distance: Abstract

 \section{Abstract}

 In this paper, we systematically develop the $m$-contiguity distance between simplicial maps as a discrete approximation framework for homotopical complexity in the category of simplicial complexes.
 We construct an increasing sequence of invariants that approximate the contiguity distance from below.
-The fundamental properties of $m$-contiguity distance are established, including invariance under barycentric subdivision, behavior under compositions, and a categorical product inequality.
+We prove that $m$-contiguity distance is invariant under strong homotopy equivalence and that $m$-contiguity distance coincides with the usual contiguity distance provided that the dimension of the domain simplicial complex is $m$.
+The fundamental properties of $m$-contiguity distance are established, including its behaviour under barycentric subdivision, under compositions, and a categorical product inequality.
 As applications of this theory, we define the $m$-simplicial Lusternik–Schnirelmann category and the $m$-discrete topological complexity, proving that each arises naturally as a special case of $m$-contiguity distance.
+We also showed that $\SD_1(\varphi,\psi)=\SD(\varphi,\psi)$ under some conditions related to aspherical spaces.